neondatabase/examples/with_flutter/README.md

 flutter pub get
 ```

-Run the Express application using the following command:
+Run the Flutter application using the following command:

 ```
 flutter run